Honolulu @ Night

 All Hawaiian Honey Coop: Honey and honey products harvested from Windward Oahu, Big Island and Molokai.

-Just Right: Kettle popcorn made with local sugar and local salt.
+Just Right: Kettle Corn made Just Right with local sugar and local salt.